Henry McLeish: Early life and education

-McLeish returned to education following his injury, studying at Heriot-Watt University in Edinburgh from 1968–1973.
+McLeish returned to education following his injury, studying at Heriot-Watt University in Edinburgh from 1968 to 1973.
 He graduated with a BSc (Hons) in Town Planning.
 After graduating, McLeish worked as a research officer at Edinburgh Corporation's department of social work from 1973 to 1974, then as a planning officer for Fife County Council from 1974 to 1975 and Dunfermline District Council from 1975 to 1987.
 He also worked as a part-time lecturer and tutor at Heriot-Watt University from 1973 to 1986.